-Please be aware that you'll need to be registered with your bank for online banking to complete this process, and that you'll need to have any necessary security devices, like card readers, to hand.
+- you'll need to be registered with your bank for online banking to enable a bank feed and you'll need to have any necessary security devices, like card readers, to hand.

 Existing FreeAgent users

-If you’ve been using FreeAgent for a while, you’ll probably be taken to the 'Bank Accounts Summary' page.
-From here, click to enter the bank account you want to enable the feed for.
-If you’ve had a bank feed set up in the past, you’ll need to follow these instructions to make sure it’s correctly disabled.
+If you’ve been using FreeAgent for a while, you’ll be taken to the 'Bank Accounts Summary' page.
+Select the bank account you want to enable the feed for from the list.

-Select ‘Connect to your bank account’, this provides us with your consent to access your account details.
+Next, select ‘Connect to my bank’ to provide your consent to access your account details.

 As part of the Open Banking Standard, we need you to give your explicit consent every 90 days to connect your bank account to FreeAgent.
-When it’s time to re-consent, we’ll let you know.
+But don’t worry, when it’s time to reconsent, we’ll let you know.

 When you’re entering your account number and sort code, it’s important to make sure not to include any spaces or dashes between those numbers, or you won’t be able to complete the setup process.